damianolodi/damianolodi/content/notes/python/_index.md

 ### `venv` Built-in Module

-`python3 -m venv env_name` &rarr; **create** a new environment (it is a directory) in the current path.
+- `python3 -m venv env_name` &rarr; **create** a new environment (it is a directory) in the current path.
 When run with _-m_, the `python` command search for a package called as the first argument and run it as _main._
     - One convention is to _create the project folder_ and create inside a new virtual environment called _venv._
     - **Don't commit the _virtual environment_ to source control**, so add it to the _.gitignore_ file.

-`source env_name/bin/activate` &rarr; **activate** the environment.
+- `source env_name/bin/activate` &rarr; **activate** the environment.
 If now `which pyhton` is called, it points inside the virtual environment directory.
     - To activate on Windows, use `env_name/bin/activate.bat`

-- Once the environment is created and activared, packages are installed only for that environment.
+    - Once the environment is created and activated, packages are installed only for that environment.

-`pip freeze > requirements.txt` &rarr; redirect the output of `pip freeze` (list of packages and versions) to a _.txt_ file that can be used to recreate the environment from someone else using `pip install -r requirements.txt`
+- `pip freeze > requirements.txt` &rarr; redirect the output of `pip freeze` (list of packages and versions) to a _.txt_ file that can be used to recreate the environment from someone else using `pip install -r requirements.txt`

-`deactivate` &rarr; deactivate the virtual environment
+- `deactivate` &rarr; deactivate the virtual environment
     - To delete the environment, remove the directory which contains it

 _`venv` create the environments with the version of pyhton used to run it and cannot create one with different versions.
 Use other packages if necessary_